Elvis10ten/notes/german/infinitiv-mit-zu-note.md

-# German 12: Der Infinitiv mit zu
+# Der Infinitiv mit zu
 When a sentence has a second verb that is **not** modal or a Futur auxiliary, that verb usually appears as **zu + Infinitiv at the very end** of its clause.

 | Main clause   | (Komma) | Infinitivgruppe -> ends with zu + Infinitiv |